 Purple Carrot has great customer service, offering support via live chat, email, social media, and more.
 They make it easy to cancel or postpone orders, so no worries if your plans change after ordering.

-We were also impressed with how highly Purple Carrot seems to value sustainability.
+We were also impressed with how highly Purple Carrot seems to value sustainability and we give them 5 out of 5 for this category.
 They used much less plastic to package their meals compared to some of the best meal delivery for weight loss, and everything was recyclable.

 Registered dietician Perry Nix likes that Purple Carrot strives to make plant-based eating accessible and enjoyable for more people, but does warn that it might not be the best option if you’re looking for prepared meals.
 “While Purple Carrot does offer some pre-made meals, this probably isn’t the best meal service if that’s what you’re looking for,” she says.
 “Their pre-made meal selection is limited and you’ll run out of options quickly.”